maovidal/buildroot_pi_swupdate/README.md

 # ⚠️ This is a work in progress ⚠️

 This is not yet functional.
-Currently none neither the `tryboot` mechanism nor `SWUpdate` are working:
+Currently neither the `tryboot` mechanism nor `SWUpdate` are working:

-- `tryboot` always boots from the `A` set.
+- `Tryboot` always boots from the `A` set.
 - `SWUpdate` is expected to be implemented (once `tryboot` works) using as a reference an internal working project.

 If you would like to help, please drop me a message creating an Issue.